ryanmavilia/ryanmavilia.github.io/articles/Thoughts on The Happiness Advantage by Shawn Achor.md

 # Thoughts on The Happiness Advantage by Shawn Achor
+>Happiness is not the belief that we don't need to change it is the realization that we can.
 ## Introduction
 I just finished reading The Happiness Advantage by Shawn Achor who is a corporate speaker and researcher on happiness.
 I had low expectations going into the book, but it surprised me with some new actionable ideas to apply to my own life.
 The thing I enjoyed most were all the little anecdotes showcasing how simple things can lead to people feeling happier.
 The stories gave me a lot of inspiration and led to a lot of thoughts of "maybe things aren't so bad" trickling into my mind.